Citrix ADC MPX 5500

 - Four GB removable CompactFlash card that is used to store the Citrix ADC software.

 - Power switch, which turns off power to the MPX 5500, as if you were to unplug the power supply.
-Press the switch for five seconds to turn off the power.
+Press the switch for five seconds to shut off the power.

 Removable hard-disk drive (HDD) that is used to store user data.
 Appliances shipped before February 2012 store user data on an HDD.
 In appliances shipped after February 2012, a solid-state drive replaces the HDD.
 Both types of drive have the same functionality and support the same software releases.